-The Association of Independent Schools (AIS) has advised schools that the current regulations require learning from home; however, schools will remain open for families who are unable to supervise their children at home.
+The Association of Independent Schools (AIS) has advised schools that until the dates listed above, the current regulations require learning from home; however, schools will remain open for families who are unable to supervise their children at home.

 Advice from NSW Health is that parents and carers should not send children to school if they are unwell, even if they have the mildest flu-like symptoms.
 The school is obliged to send students home if they have symptoms.

 Remote learning in the Junior School can be accessed via the Junior School Hub for Prep to Year 2 students and by accessing the Class Google Classroom for Years 3-6.
-Class teachers will send parents of children in their class an email with links and other helpful information.
 Junior School parents should contact their child’s class teacher by email in the first instance if they have questions or concerns about their child’s learning.
-Please bear in mind that it could take a teacher several days to reply to parent emails.

-Remote lessons will occur according to the usual Secondary School timetable, with a small modification to round off the period times.
-Friday “bell times” will be the same as Monday to Thursday.
+Remote lessons occur according to the usual Secondary School timetable, with a small modification to round off the period times.
+Friday “bell times” are the same as Monday to Thursday.
 The school has created a Secondary Learning at Home poster to help parents and students make the most of remote learning – the daily period times are listed here along with guidance to students for accessing their lessons.
-If you have a home printer it would be helpful to print this out and put it up in your child’s workspace.

-As outlined in the poster, students will begin each period by going to Google Classroom for their subject and clicking the link to Zoom, where teachers will mark the roll and begin the lesson.
+As outlined in the poster, students begin each period by going to Google Classroom for their subject and clicking the link to Zoom, where teachers mark the roll and begin the lesson.

 Due to the demanding nature of remote learning, it is important for students to take regular breaks throughout the day from the screen.
 Teachers will incorporate downtime into the end of each period to allow breathing space between the lessons.